 PGY2 Pain Management and Palliative Care

-PGY2 Program Purpose: PGY2 pharmacy residency programs build on the Doctor of Pharmacy (Pharm.D.) education and PGY1 pharmacy residency programs to contribute to the development of clinical pharmacists in advanced or specialized practice.
-PGY2 residencies provide residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into the provision of patient care that improves medication therapy.
-Residents who successfully complete an accredited PGY2 pharmacy residency should possess competencies that qualify them for clinical pharmacist and/or faculty positions and position them to be eligible for attainment of board certification in the specialized practice area (when board certification for the practice area exists).
+PGY2 pharmacy residency programs build on the Doctor of Pharmacy education and PGY1 residency programs to contribute to the development of clinical pharmacists in advanced practice.
+PGY2 residency provides residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience.
+Residents who successfully complete a PGY2 pharmacy residency should possess competencies that qualify them for clinical pharmacist and/or faculty positions and position them to be eligible for attainment of board certification in the specialized practice area.

 PGY2 Pain Management and Palliative Care Pharmacy Residency NMS: 638573 ASHP Code: 64902

 Program Brief Description